-TABLE 1 | Children's distribution according to the quantity of input and output in only.
+Table 1 shows that most children were exposed to and produce Italian, while only few children received input and replied in Vicentino.
+Thirteen children received input and replied in Italian only.
 Moreover, 20 children replied in Italian, although their input was not exclusively in Italian.
-For the remaining children (N = 11), the quantity of Italian in the input seems to match the quantity of Italian in the output.
+For the remaining children (N=11), the quantity of Italian in the input seems to match the quantity of Italian in the output.
 We ran a linear regression to determine whether the quantity of input predicted the quantity of output reported in the questionnaires.
-Our model revealed a significant effect of the quantity of the Italian input children are exposed to on the quantity of Italian output children use in their interactions ($R^2 = 0.0$, RMSE = 2.1, F = 38.2, $p \le 0.001$).
+Our model revealed a significant effect of the quantity of the Italian input children are exposed to on the quantity of Italian output children use in their interactions ( $R^2=0.0$ , RMSE = 2.1, F=38.2, $p\leq0.001$ ).